School and Daycare Vaccine Exemptions

 How Can Siri & Glimstad Help Protect Your Child’s Educational and Medical Freedom?

-When a school, daycare, or camp challenges your child’s vaccine exemption—or when you’re unsure how to navigate your state’s complex requirements—the stakes couldn’t be higher.
+When a school or daycare challenges your child’s vaccine exemption—or when you’re unsure how to navigate your state’s complex requirements—the stakes couldn’t be higher.
 Your child’s access to education, early childhood development, and enrichment activities hangs in the balance.
 The law exists to protect your rights, but only if you know how to invoke it properly.

 Siri & Glimstad brings national litigation and advisory experience in vaccine exemptions, vaccine injury compensation, civil rights, and education-related disputes.
 Our attorneys understand the interplay between federal constitutional protections, state exemption statutes, and institutional policies that often exceed legal requirements.
 We know how to craft exemption documentation that withstands scrutiny, respond to wrongful denials, and—when necessary—pursue legal action to vindicate your family’s rights.
 Contact us today.